Bird’s Eye View of Liaison Office, Branch Office and Project Office

 A Branch Office (‘BO’) is an extended arm of the foreign company and can conduct the same business activities as that of the parent company.
 The name of the Indian branch shall be the same as the parent company.
 A BO is not permitted to engage in retail trading activities or to carry out any direct or indirect manufacturing or processing activities in India on their own.
-However, a BO may sub contract these to an Indian manufacturer.
-Incase of a BO operating from a Special Economic Zone (SEZ) it is permitted to undertake manufacturing and service activities in sectors with 100 percent FDI approval.
+However, a BO may subcontract these to an Indian manufacturer.
+In the case of a BO operating from a Special Economic Zone (SEZ), it is permitted to undertake manufacturing and service activities in sectors with 100 percent FDI approval.

 - Import/Export of goods;

 - Undertake research work in connection with activities of the parent company;

 - Promote financial/technical collaboration between an Indian company and parent company or group companies

 - Represent parent company in India and act as a buying/selling agent in India